nethmiumaya/Spring-pos-backend/README.md

 3. Configure the database connection.
 4. Deploy the Spring Boot application on the Apache Tomcat server.

-## Front-end Project Repository

-You can find the frontend development project on GitHub [Frontend POS System](https://github.com/nethmiumaya/POS_system-FrontEnd-.git).

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE.md) file for more details.

 <p align="center">
   &copy; 2024 Nethmi Umaya